clastix/kamaji/docs/content/contribute.md

 ## Code convention

 Kamaji is written in Golang.
 The changes must follow the Pull Request method where a _GitHub Action_ will check the `golangci-lint`, so ensure your changes respect the coding standard.

-### golint

 You can easily check them issuing the _Make_ recipe `golint`.

 ```
 # make golint